 A few kilometres further north and you reach the mountain known as Mannen, or, ‘The Man’.
 The peak is in the process of collapsing, but no-one knows whether it will happen now or in a hundred years.
 It moved over six metres in 2018 alone, and the eleven inhabitants living beneath the mountain have been evacuated on a number of occasions.

-From there, turn off onto the RV63 towards Trollstigen, Norway’s most visited tourist road.
+From there, turn off onto the RV63 towards Trollstigen, the country’s most visited tourist road and one of the most spectacular places to visit in Norway.
 You won’t get far here in winter, but from mid-May to October you might like to have a go at the 11 hairpin bends on the way up to the top.

 Once at the top you’ll reach the viewpoint, built of concrete and glass and providing not only a fantastic view, but also the feeling of walking on air.
 You’ll not be alone there.
 People on road trips in Norway tend to drive the Trollstigen Road.
 During the peak season, a car passes by every 10th second.